Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What is the average house price in Pattaya as of 2026?

-As of early 2026, the blended average residential property price in Pattaya sits at approximately 4.8 million baht (around 137,000 USD or 131,000 EUR), though this figure is pulled down by the large number of smaller condos in the market.
+As of early 2026, the average residential property price in Pattaya sits at around 4.8 million baht (roughly $135,000 or 125,000 euros), though this figure blends everything from small condos to large beachfront villas.

 How much have property prices increased in Pattaya over the past 12 months?